Person looking at a graph on a computer screen

 You'll have experience of data analytics and industry software, and have the flexibility and transferable skills to succeed across the finance and accounting industries.

-Depending on your interests you could become a financial analyst, work with FinTech or RegTech companies, or pursue Chartered Institute for Securities and Investments (CISI) qualification.
+Depending on your interests, this Master's degree in financial technology could prepare you to become a financial analyst, work with FinTech or RegTech companies, or pursue Chartered Institute for Securities and Investments (CISI) qualification.

 Career planning